An unarmed driver asked to speak with a police officer’s supervisor. The officer used a Taser on him, video shows.

 Heath told the Associated Press the officer had not been put on leave as of Friday.

 The incident comes as police departments across the country are training officers in de-escalation techniques meant to defuse a situation and prevent the use of force.
 De-escalation involves officers being patient, creating distance between themselves and armed subjects, and calling supervisors to the scene, according to the Police Executive Research Forum.
-In many situations, the organization wrote in a 2016 policing guide, de-escalation will result in “a better outcome.”
+In many situations, the organization wrote in a 2016 policing guide, de-escalation will result in a “better outcome.”

 Law enforcement agencies have also been reviewing how Tasers are used.
 In a 2017 investigation, Reuters reported that there had been 1,005 cases since the early 2000s in which people died after police used Tasers on them.

-The March 10 incident in Collegedale, Tenn., about 15 miles east of Chattanooga, began when the officer pulled over Gordon for speeding, although Gordon “never believed he was speeding,” according to Wheeler.
+The March 10 incident in Collegedale, about 20 miles east of Chattanooga, began when the officer pulled over Gordon for speeding, although Gordon “never believed he was speeding,” according to Wheeler.
 When Gordon questioned the officer about why he was pulled over and requested a supervisor, “things got out of hand,” Wheeler said.

 At some point in the interaction, Gordon started to record with a camera mounted inside his car.
 The video opens with the officer pointing a Taser at Gordon and appearing to threaten to discharge it if he doesn’t get out of the vehicle.